OweQian/OweQian/README.md

 <br/>

 - 🍒 A front end developer.
-- 📍 Beijing China.
+- 📍 Chengdu China.
 - 🌱 𝙸 do open source for fun.
-- 👯 𝙸’𝚖 currently learning C.
+- 👯 𝙸’𝚖 currently learning Python.

 More details on [OweQian](http://oweqian.xyz).